Healthy Recipes Blog

 Jump to Recipe Review Recipe

 When making cucumber salad, I almost always default to my trusted recipe for creamy cucumber salad.
 It's an easy recipe that pairs well with almost any main dish.
-But when I make an Asian-style meal, this salad is perfect.
-It pairs beautifully with dishes like Asian meatballs, Asian glazed salmon, and baked soy sauce chicken.
+But when I make an Asian-style meal, this Asian cucumber salad is perfect.
+Made with cilantro, sesame oil, and soy sauce, the flavors of this salad are wonderful.
+And with a prep time of just ten minutes, it's also very easy to make.

 Ingredients